 Every business comes with obstacles.
 A high risk operation like a debt collection agency is full of especially unique team management and compliance challenges.
-Along with industry-specific rules, collection agency owners and managers must comply with Regulation E and understand PCI compliance rules.
-And you have to maintain your compliance management system as a whole.
+Along with industry-specific rules, collection agency owners and managers must also comply with Regulation E, understand PCI compliance rules and maintain a compliance management system as a whole.

-While balancing these responsibilities, agencies must also maintain a strong merchant account to continue credit card payment processing.
-This means managing your company’s chargeback ratio.
-What is a chargeback exactly?
-And how can your collection agency reduce them?
+While balancing these responsibilities, agencies need to keep a strong merchant account to continue credit card payment processing.
+This means managing chargeback ratios.
+So what is a chargeback and how can your collection agency reduce them?

+What is a chargeback?
 The definition of a chargeback is “when a charge is reversed, returning credit to a credit card customer from a merchant.”
-The reasons consumers dispute charges with their credit card companies can vary.
-The different types of chargebacks can be broken into three groups.

 “In our experience the chargebacks come from consumers who forget they authorized or initiated the charge when they don't recognize "CCOC" on their bank statement,” says Matt Logan, CEO of Collection Consultants of California.
 “Since we are a third party collection agency, they are not used to dealing with us directly.”

 This issue is not uncommon among agencies.
-Allan Michell (President of Lou Harris Co) and John Turnage (Southern Credit Adjusters Inc.) and other industry veterans have reported this as the main cause of their chargebacks too.
+Allan Michell, President, Lou Harris Co, John Turnage, Southern Credit Adjusters Inc. and other industry veterans have reported this as the main cause of their chargebacks too.

-Even if they don’t occur frequently, these chargebacks are a hassle, and impact an agency’s bottom line.
+Even if they don’t occur frequently, these chargebacks are a hassle and can impact an agency’s bottom line.
 How to prevent them?

-The best way to protect your collection practice from chargebacks is through prevention.
+The best way to protect your business from chargebacks is through prevention.
 This can be done with an in-depth, up-to-date Compliance Management System.
 What is a chargeback prevention plan and what components should your CMS include?

 - Make sure the debtor knows your company’s name and how it will appear on their bank statement